joncox123/ForkCal/README.md

 - pip install -r requirements.txt
 - python3 forkcal.py

+## Instructions
+Select the reference frequency for your movement, which is the frequency of the tuning fork.
+Early Accutrons run at 360 Hz, while the later ETA movements such as the Omega f300 run at 300 Hz.
+Also, for good accuracy, you should set the acquisition period to the maximum, which is 10 seconds.

+## Theory of Operation
+An audio signal is recorded for the acquisition period (e.g. 10 seconds).
+A spectrogram is displayed but is not part of the timegrapher calculation.
+Instead, the frequency estimate is performed by:
+- Bandpass filters the recorded signal around the reference frequency using a high order FIR filter
+- Crop the filtered signal to ~15% to ~85% of the time duration.
+- Fit a sine wave of the form A*sin(2*pi*f_fit + phi) to the filtered and cropped signal.
+  - Residual fitting error in excess of 5% raises an error and the fit and measurement are discarded.
+- Compute the frequency deviation (error) between the fit and the reference frequency, deltaF = f_ref - f_fit
+- Convert frequency deviation to error in seconds per day as: SPD = deltaF/f_ref * 24*60^2
+- A median filter of length 3 is applied to the timegrapher plot.

 ## Credits and License
 Developed by joncox123 using Claude AI.
 All rights reserved.